mike4aday/SwiftlySalesforce/README.md

 ```

 ### Example: Custom Model Objects (NEW!)
-Instead of using `Record`, you could define your own model objects.
+Instead of using `SObject`, you could define your own model objects.
 Swiftly Salesforce will automatically decode the Salesforce response into your model objects, as long as they implement Swift's [`Decodable`](https://developer.apple.com/documentation/swift/decodable) protocol:
 ```swift
 struct MyAccountModel: Decodable {